Supporting the goals and dreams of amateur athletes

 April - Bursary Award presentation and celebration (date TBD)

 All applications will be reviewed by the Grants & Bursaries Committee and awards will be recommended to the Lindsay Park Sports Society Board of Governors for approval.
 Successful applicants will be notified and receive their bursary at a celebration event.
 Please submit only the completed application form online; additional information will not be reviewed by the selection committee.

 - Applicant must be an amateur athlete with financial need, training in Calgary.

 - Applicant must be a member in good standing in his or her club/association.

 - Bursary recipients will be asked to serve as an Ambassador for Repsol Sport Centre, as available, one to three times in a year.

-- Bursary recipients will be invited to attend a presentation ceremony on April 25, 2019, and asked to provide a recent sport photo.
+- Bursary recipients will be invited to attend a presentation ceremony - date to be confirmed based on Covid-19 guidelines.